 They are fixed length events of one month or less to create consistency.
 A new Sprint starts immediately after the conclusion of the previous Sprint.

 - No changes are made that would endanger the Sprint Goal;

-- Scope may be clarified and re-negotiated between the Product Owner and Development Team as more is learned.
+- Scope may be clarified and renegotiated with the Product Owner as more is learned.

-A Sprint can be cancelled before the Sprint time-box is over.
-Only the Product Owner has the authority to cancel the Sprint, although he or she may do so under influence from the stakeholders, the Development Team, or the Scrum Master.
+A Sprint could be cancelled if the Sprint Goal becomes obsolete.
+Only the Product Owner has the authority to cancel the Sprint.